 Node pools are upgraded one at a time.
-Within a node pool, nodes are upgraded one at a time, in an undefined order.
-You can change the number of nodes upgraded at a time.
+By default, nodes are upgraded one at a time, in an undefined order.
+You can change the number of nodes upgraded together with surge upgrades.

 This process might take several hours depending on the number of nodes and their workload configurations.
 Configurations that can slow the rate of node upgrades include: